What are the most controversial paintings in art history?

 Attribution is Uncertain: when artwork is newly attributed to famous artists like Michelangelo, the art history world cleaves into believers and non-believers.
 Read more about the Met’s alleged Michelangelo painting,

-Portrayal of Subject Matter: Although Madame X is a portrait - hardly a controversial genre - Sargent's take on this genre was taboo.
-Here are some other art paintings that stand out in art history for generating controversy:
+Portrayal of Subject Matter: Although Madame X is a portrait – hardly a controversial genre – Sargent’s take on this genre was taboo.
+Here are some other paintings with an unorthodox presentation of subject matter:

-Manet's lean Olympia (left), like her hissing black cat, looks menacingly toward her audience.
-As Marilyn Stokstad notes, "...Manet in effect subverted the entire traditon of the accomodating female nude".
+- Manet’s lean Olympia, like her hissing black cat, looks menacingly toward her audience.
+As Marilyn Stokstad notes, “…Manet in effect subverted the entire traditon of the accomodating female nude”.